EmElkan/Portfolio/README.md

 ## About

-This is a place to keep track of my learning and demonstrate my knowledge of software testing tools.
+Learning and trying out different software testing tools.

 ## Tools